pusher/feeds-client-js/README.md

 Returns a `subscription` object with an `unsubscribe` method.

-Events are passed to the `onEvent` callback with the following format
+Items are passed to the `onItem` callback with the following format

 ```js
 {